Disentangling defects and sound modes in disordered solids: Simulation Model

-with $W_{il}= \eed{i}{l}$, and $K_{kl} =K$ for neighbors on the square lattice and $0$ otherwise.
-The motion of each grid point, defined by Eq.~\ref{eq_u}, is illustrated schematically in Fig. \ref{fig_1}(a); average displacements in the same direction are penalized.
-Because $\widetilde{M}$ is no longer guaranteed to be positive definite, augmented eigenvalues $\widetilde{\lambda}$ can be negative.
+We refer to modes associated with $U$ as standard modes and those associated with $\tilde{U}$ as augmented modes.
+As we have implemented the effective spring network on a square grid, $K_{kl} = K \delta_{k,l\pm 1}$.
+The ``motion'' of each grid point ($\tilde{u}$) is illustrated schematically in Fig. \ref{fig_1}(a); average displacements in the same direction are penalized.

+There are three parameters for the augmentation: the width of the Gaussian weighting for each gridpoint $\sigma$, the spacing between grid points $a$, and the strength of the augmentation $K$.
+We do not want the augmented energy to affect the energy of individual particles.
+As discussed in the appendix, the sum of Gaussians is nearly unity when $\sigma$ is equal to or larger than $a$; therefore we choose $\sigma=a$ for the remainder of this manuscript.

+We want to choose $a$ such that the augmented energy acts as a high-pass filter, increasing the energy of modes with small wavenumbers.
+Therefore, we compare the standard ($U$) and augmented ($\widetilde{U}$) energies associated with a field of displacements that vary in amplitude as a plane wave with wavenumber $k$.
+An analytic expression for this quantity is derived in Appendix A. The analytic and numerical results, shown in Fig. \ref{fig_param}(a), suggest that wavevectors smaller than $\sim L/2a$ are significantly penalized, and that there is a systematic decrease in sensitivity as $a$ decreases.
+To balance these effects, we choose $a = L/7$ for the remainder of this manuscript.

+A more subtle question is how to balance the magnitude of the augmented energy and the standard energy, which is controlled by the parameter $K$.
+We want the augmented energy to be sufficient to push out plane waves, without affecting finer scale structure.
+To do so, we examine the number of well-localized modes as as function of $K$, as described in Appendix B. We find that $K=0.01$ is sufficient to penalize plane waves without altering the fine-scale structure.